life insurance rates by age chart in canada

 Lock In Long-Term Rates Early

-Your best bet is to obtain life insurance when young and healthy to lock in the lowest premiums.
+The best financial move is to obtain life insurance when young and healthy to lock in the lowest premiums.
 Rates on most term life and some permanent policies won’t increase over time.
 Buying early can secure your coverage for decades.

 Prioritize Essential Needs First